The Importance of Skin Cancer Screenings

 These precautions will significantly reduce your risk of developing skin cancer, while allowing for proper exposure to the sun.
 If you do notice anything suspicious on your skin, contact our office immediately.
 Early detection of skin cancer is crucial.

 Legendary reggae musician Bob Marley was a larger-than-life personality whose influence transcended music.
-Sadly, on May 11, 1981 he passed away at the age of only 36.
+Sadly, on May 11, 1981, he passed away at the young age of 36.
 His premature death was believed to have been attributed to an acral lentiginous melanoma (ALM).

 What is acral lentiginous melanoma?